-The properties for your Ethernet adapter should look similar to the one below.
+The properties of your Ethernet adapter should look similar to the one below.
 Pay particular attention to the line that reads, "This device is working properly."
 This is what we want it to read.

 Problem 1: There isn't any entry named "Network adapters" in the Device Manager or there is no entry in the Network adapters that corresponds to my Ethernet adapter

-The usual culprit when you know you have the Ethernet adapter installed, but it doesn't show up under the Network adapters list is a bad or missing driver.
-Look in the Device Manager for a Other devices entry.
-(In general, you should not have any devices listed in the Other devices entry if all devices are installed properly on your PC.)
+The usual culprit is a bad or missing driver when you know you have the Ethernet adapter installed, but it doesn't appear under the Network adapters list.
+Look in the Device Manager for the Other devices entry.
+(Generally, there will not be an Other devices entry if all devices are installed properly on your PC or there will not be any devices listed under the entry.)
 If there is one, expand it by clicking on the plus sign.
-If you see a device named like "PCI Ethernet Controller," it's almost guaranteed you have a (lack of a) driver problem.
+If you see a device with a name similar to "Ethernet Controller," it's almost guaranteed you have a (lack of a) driver problem.
 Possible solutions: